Chalarangelo/30-seconds-of-code/README.md

 ### Validate email

-Use a regular experssion to check if the email is valid.
+Use a regular expression to check if the email is valid.
 Returns `true` if email is valid, `false` if not.

 ```js